 — (#5485)If the CRCs protecting the Common field of the EHT-SIG are valid and an intended STA-ID is detected, but an unsupported mode or a Validate EHT-SIG indication is indicated in EHT-SIG field, the PHY shall issue a PHY-RXSTART.indication(RXVECTOR) then issue a PHYRXEND.indication(UnsupportedRate) primitive.

+Note: if the UL/DL subfield and PPDU Type And Compressionn Mode subfield in U-SIG are all set to 1, which indicate an MU PPDU is transmitted to AP, receiver (the EHT AP STA) shall disregard the STA-ID subfield in the user field of the EHT-SIG and continue parsing the rest fields in the EHT-SIG.

 — (#5485)If the CRCs protecting the Common field of the EHT-SIG are not valid, the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive and maintain PHYCCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU derived from the LENGTH field in L-SIG as defined in Equation (36-108)(#2625) unless it receives a PHY-CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 35.10 (EHT Spatial reuse operation(#5444))(#5495).

+P.L.
+595.5: Make the following changes to table 36-40

 Table 36-40—User field format for a non-MU-MIMO allocation